 The food just smells amazing and there’s so much food – fresh fruits, muffins, croissants, mini pies with baked fish inside, skewers with sausage and mushrooms, a frittata, a pizza (!) with meat, eggs and cheese baking in a pizza oven.

-There’s fresh juices, coffee, champagne and wine…so, Anders has a glass of wine at like 9 am and asks me to snap a photo of him grinning from ear to ear.
+There’s fresh juices, coffee, champagne and wine…so, Mr. A has a glass of wine at like 9 am and asks me to snap a photo of him

 This is absolute heaven.